Kerushani/sky-line/README.md

 Users can register with secure password hashing.
 JWT tokens are issued for secure, stateless authentication.

 ### Dockerized Environment
-Frontend and backend are dockerized.
+The application is dockerized.
-Utilized PostgreSQL Docker image.
+Also, utilized PostgreSQL Docker image.

 ## Technology Stack